Watching Call Patterns

 Escalate to an admin when:

-- The spike or drop appears to be a system issue (Five9, routing, sync)
+- The spike appears to be a system issue (Five9, routing, sync)

 - The detector consistently flags one company in a way that doesn't reflect reality (the model needs tuning)